paulyhedral/Snapper/README.md

 This library is incomplete.
 The basic API operations are done, and should be working as expected.

 Not all operations are implemented.
 For example, application token-based stream operations are not done.
-Some user profile update operations (like avatars and cover images) are not done.
 There are probably others.
 Keep an eye out!

 Usage
 -----